Guided by the values and expertise of health professionals,

 PSR Colorado, a chapter of PSR national, believes in prevention and works at the state and local levels to support policies that will protect the public and our precious environment that supports life on the planet.

-We lobbied for legislation that would raise the standards for new air conditioning systems and provide financial support for adoption of heat pumps that reduce consumer dependence on gas.
+We advocate for legislation to raises standards for healthy, emission-free HVAC systems and provides financial support for adoption of heat pumps that reduce consumer dependence on gas.

-We engaged health professionals and allies in advocacy for measures that will reduce harms to those people in the communities suffering from the cumulative impacts of exposures to toxic chemical emissions from oil and gas, big industry, and highway pollution.
-We participated in rulemaking at the Energy and Carbon Management Commission to push for protections from these exposures.
+We engage health professionals and allies in advocacy for measures that will reduce harms to people living in communities suffering from the cumulative impacts of exposures to toxic chemical emissions from oil and gas, big industry, and highway pollution.
+We participate in rulemaking at the Energy and Carbon Management Commission to push for protections from these exposures.

-We promoted policies that would provide wide-scale funding for transitioning from gas to high efficiency electric heat pumps for heating and cooling and for high efficiency stoves and electric appliances in homes.
+We promote policies that provide wide-scale funding for transitioning from gas to high efficiency electric heat pumps for heating and cooling and for high efficiency stoves and electric appliances in homes.

 Along with the Colorado Renewable Energy Society, we successfully intervened at the Colorado Public Utilities Commission to stop Xcel's plans to bring dangerous hydrogen into homes.